Farms Branching Out

 Saturday, March 7, 2026, in Dubuque, IA.

 We will be giving a presentation on forest farming crops like ginseng, ramps, maple syrup, and log-grown mushrooms for woodland owners in the tri-state region (Wisconsin, Illinois, Iowa) to consider.
-Registration will open in early 2026.
+Registration is open now!

 We are in the process of planning forest farming events in 2026 for farmers, woodland owners, and foresters interested in growing wild-simulated American ginseng.